 Its southerly location, towards the equator and below Europe, means that Madeira holds onto the last of the summer warmth long after the rest of Europe has cooled down.
 Belmond Reid’s Palace Palace opened its doors in 1891 by a Scots man Mr. William Reid.
 From the very beginning, Belmond Reid’s Palace became a milestone within the international luxury travel industry and an appealing destination for the savviest of travelers.
 Today after more than 120 years, this unique hotel continues to welcome and pamper the most discerning luxury travelers.

-Dining experiences start early in The Garden Room for breakfast or at the Pool Restaurant for lunch, where an extensive buffet offering a large variety of organic local food, is offered.
-For dinner, the recently opened William Restaurant led by Executive Chef Luis Pestana and supervised by the Michelin star chef Joachim Koerper, offers a creative approach to modern European food, creating incredible food.
-The elegant Dining room is the Lady of Belmond Reid’s restaurants, with drooping Murano Glass chandeliers complementing its Edwardian decoration.
-Afternoon Tea has always been an iconic event at Belmond Reid’s Palace dating back to when the hotel first opened.
-Welcoming around 90 guests every day, the majority of which are customers who don’t stay at the Hotel.
+Dining experiences start early in The Garden Room for breakfast or at the Pool Restaurant for lunch, where an extensive buffet offering a large variety of local organic food is offered.
+For dinner, the recently opened William Restaurant, led by Executive Chef Luis Pestana and supervised by the Michelin star chef Joachim Koerper, offers a creative approach to modern European food, creating incredible food.
+The elegant Dining room is the Lady of Belmond Reid’s restaurant, with drooping Murano Glass chandeliers complementing its Edwardian decoration.
+Afternoon Tea has always been an iconic event at Belmond Reid’s Palace, dating back to when the hotel first opened.
+Welcoming around 90 guests every day, the majority of which are customers who don’t stay at the hotel.
 Finally, Villa Cipriani is Belmond Reid’s informal Italian restaurant, perched on a clifftop, where Belmond Reid’s homemade pasta can be savored, to views over Ocean.

-There are 3 pools, 2 of which heated plus 1 tidal pool, 2 tennis courts, snooker, dancing classes, and a wonderful spa with 5 treatment rooms, all with balconies overlooking the ocean.
-Younger guests welcome at Belmond Reid’s Palace, making this a great choice for families.
+There are three pools, 2 of which are heated, plus one tidal pool, two tennis courts, snooker, dancing classes, and a wonderful spa with five treatment rooms, all with balconies overlooking the Ocean.
+Younger guests are welcome at Belmond Reid’s Palace, making this a great choice for families.
 Upon arrival, in their rooms, the little slippers and robe will make them feel just like Mummy and Daddy.
 They have their own private area with a pool and a wendy house, made to look like a traditional house from the island.